dy/subscript/plan.md

   4. 'str:abc', 'data:abc'
     + URL schema-compatible
     + 'int:1.12', 'float:2.25', 'bool:true', 'literal:this'
-  5. ? merging with literals somehow
+  5. ? merging with literals somehow - like [value]?
     + would save space from val function
     + would allow static pre-eval
     + would let evaluators decide how to handle literals (no need for explicit unwrapping strings for `.` operator)